List of Gotham (franchise) characters: Hugo Strange

 Six months later, Fish freed Strange from his cell to help find a cure for her disease.
-When Strange said he couldn't do it, Penguin allowed the two of them to flee Gotham, telling them to never come back.
-Kathryn later brought Hugo Strange back to Gotham City so that he can extract Alice Tetch's poisonous blood from Nathaniel Barnes into weaponizing it.
+When Strange said he could not do it, Penguin allowed the two of them to flee Gotham, telling them to never come back.
+Kathryn later brought Strange back to Gotham City so that he can extract Alice Tetch's poisonous blood from Nathaniel Barnes into weaponizing it.
 Gordon and Bullock later found the secret lab where he was working.
-After tranquilizing the test subject, Hugo Strange gave them the research on the weaponized blood and a sample that he secretly kept from the Court of Owls in exchange that they don't arrest him and cause the Court of Owls to go ahead with their plans.
-After telling Alfred about the Court of Owls plans, Hugo Strange tried to leave Gotham City only to be intercepted by Fish Mooney's men in order to find the earlier antidotes for the Alice Tetch Virus which he kept at a slaughterhouse as he also still promised Fish Mooney an army of monsters.
-They did run into some resistance from the League of Shadows' ninjas.
-After Fish Mooney was accidentally killed by James Gordon, Strange was arrested again by the police.
-Though he did agree to help in the development of the antidotes.
-Penguin later enlisted Hugo Strange to cure Butch Gilzean which he managed to do.
-Later on, Strange is instructed to work on a wounded Leslie Thompkins and Riddler.
+After tranquilizing the test subject, Strange gave them the research on the weaponized blood and a sample that he secretly kept from the Court of Owls in exchange that they do not arrest him and cause the Court of Owls to go ahead with their plans.
+After telling Alfred about the Court of Owls plans, Strange tried to leave Gotham City only to be intercepted by Fish Mooney's men in order to find the earlier antidotes for the Alice Tetch virus which he kept at a slaughterhouse as he also still promised Fish Mooney an army of monsters.
+After Fish Mooney was accidentally killed by James Gordon, Strange was arrested again by the police and agrees to help develop an antidote.
+Penguin later enlisted Strange to cure Butch Gilzean which he managed to do.
+Later on, Strange is instructed to work on a wounded Lee Thompkins and Riddler.

-Theresa Walker and Delta Force later used Hugo Strange in planting mind-control chips in Leslie and Riddler as he is still experimenting on dead bodies.
-Gordon finds Riddler and Hugo Strange in his hideout until Delta Force arrives and takes Hugo Strange away.
-Upon finding Eduardo wounded, Theresa plans to have Hugo Strange fix him up.
+Theresa Walker and Delta Force later used Strange in planting mind-control chips in Leslie and Riddler as he is still experimenting on dead bodies.
+Gordon finds Riddler and Strange in his hideout until Delta Force arrives and takes Strange away.
+Upon finding Eduardo wounded, Theresa plans to have Strange fix him up.

 Ethel Peabody

 Ethel Peabody (portrayed by Tonya Pinkins) is a scientist and assistant of Hugo Strange who works at the Indian Hill facility and Arkham Asylum.

-After Strange was arrested, Fish approached her for a cure, but she didn't have any way of making one.
+After Strange was arrested, Fish approached her for a cure, but she did not have any way of making one.
 She is then killed by Strange's experiment Marv after he turns her old and near death.